PMTiles Specification Deep Dive

 To deploy PMTiles successfully at scale:

-- Validate Origin Support: Confirm your object storage or tile server returns
+- Validate Origin Support: Confirm your object storage returns

-206 Partial Contentand respectsRangeheaders without buffering the full file.
-S3 and GCS support this natively; custom Nginx/Varnish configurations may require explicitproxy_cache_valid 206directives. - Optimize Directory Compression: Use ZSTD level 3–4 for the directory index to balance size and decompression latency.
-Avoid level 15+ unless storage costs outweigh CPU constraints.
+206 Partial Contentand respectsRangeheaders.
+S3 and GCS support this natively; custom Nginx configurations may requireproxy_cache_valid 206directives. - Optimize Directory Compression: Use zstd level 3–4 for the directory index to balance size and decompression latency.

 - Implement Cache Headers: Set

-Cache-Control: public, max-age=31536000, immutablefor tile payloads, but keep directory ranges cacheable with shorter TTLs (e.g.,max-age=3600) if metadata updates frequently. - Monitor Range Request Metrics: Track
+Cache-Control: public, max-age=31536000, immutablefor tile byte ranges; use shorter TTLs (max-age=3600) for the header/directory if metadata updates frequently. - Monitor Range Request Metrics: Track

-pmtilesCLI or Python bindings into your tile generation pipeline to produce versioned archives, run checksum validation, and upload directly to cloud storage with appropriate CORS headers.
+pmtilesCLI (available from protomaps/go-pmtiles) into your tile generation pipeline to produce versioned archives, validate checksums, and upload to cloud storage with correct CORS headers.